corinnt/dripseq-peaks/README.md

 - finish function to intersect peaks across replicates
 - General use instructions for Oscar
 - deal with discrepancy between the protocol and the paper for macs2 settings -> using the more restrictive/detailed paper settings
+- for Picard `mark_duplicates`, `REMOVE_DUPLICATES` or `REMOVE_SEQUENCING_DUPLICATES` or none at all? -> none
+- decide between using GenPipes or Trimmomatic to trim adaptors and perform quality control -> Trimmomatic
+- how to get FASTA files for adapter trimming? -> TruSeq3-PE.fa

 ## Use Instructions:
 The script assumes 3 replicates `REPS={1..3}` and treatments `TREATMENTS=('DRIP' 'RNaseH' 'Input')`.